CodeSyncio/CodeSyncio/README.md

 - likes to break computers
 - requires alot of food to operate

-"I love my country, not my government <3 "
+"Dont supress , but explain <3 "

 Contact:
 * [here](https://CodeSyncio.github.io/)